 The objective of the European Digital Woman of the Year™ Award is to recognise a woman*, 18 years of age or older, who distinguishes herself through leadership, creativity, entrepreneurship, social-focus and/or innovative discoveries, and who is positively impacting the number of girls and women participating in digitally-driven or digitally-enabled areas of study or work, in one or more of the following capacities:

-- In the ICT sector, as a promising young potential or executive in a prominent public, private or academic sector IT organisation;
+- In digital sectors, as a promising young potential or experienced executive in a prominent public, private or academic sector IT organisation;

 - Through work in entertainment or media, including social media;